joseeden/joeden/docs/018-Observability/020-Elastic-Stack/002-Setting-up/001-Using-Vagrant.md

 ---
-title: "Setting up Elastic Stack using Vagrant"
+title: "Using Vagrant  and VirtualBox"
 description: "Setting up Elastic Stack using Vagrant"
 tags:
 - Linux